TobiOlajumoke/devops-beginner-bootcamp/Project 9/README.md

 ## Step 1 Provision an instance

-- Spin up and Ubuntu 24.04 t2.micro
+- Spin up an Ubuntu 24.04 t2.micro this is where we'll be doing the project in

 - SSH into the instance